datacarpentry/image-processing/episodes/10-multidimensional-data.md

 ![](fig/cells-seperate-napari.png){alt='cells seperate napari ss'}

 Using what we have learnt in the previous Episodes lets segment the nuclei .
-First we produce a binary mask of the nuclei blurring the nuclei channel image and then thresholding with the Otsu approach.
+First we produce a binary mask of the nuclei by blurring the nuclei channel image and thresholding with the Otsu approach.
 Subsequently, we label the connected components within the mask to indentify individual
 nuclei: